314lipczuk/ODE_project_report/main.typ

 )

-The final assumption held was that on the timescale of observed experiments, the total amount of active and inactive form of a given molecule is constant (a "conserved moities" assumption).
+The final assumption held was that on the timescale of observed experiments, the total amount of active and inactive form of a given molecule is constant (a "conserved moieties" assumption).
 Such assumption allows for description of entire model using only half of the state variables, by introducing each sum of forms as a constant in our model, thereby allowing us to refer the concentrations of active and inactive parts using a single concentration and a total
 (for example, instead of using $"RAS*"$ and $"RAS"$, we can use $"RAS*"$ and $"RAS"_"total" - "RAS*"$).